Example: Visualize a Task manager schedule in the model

 A scenario may include the tasks belonging to an entire project or a certain project phase, such as design, fabrication, or erection.
 In addition, a scenario may be related to certain deliverables, such as footings, a frame, or an HVAC (heating, ventilating, and air-conditioning) system.

 .
-You will then create object representationrepresentation of a model object or an object group in a model view, such a representation being based on the color and transparency settings applied to the model object or the object group
+You will then create object representationrepresentation of a model object or an object group in a model view that is based on the color and transparency settings applied to the model object or the object group

 settings to define how the tasks are shown in the model.
 Finally, you will review the task schedule using the Project Status Visualization tool.

 - In Tekla Structures , go to the View tab and click Representation.

 - In the Object Group - Representation dialog box, create an object groupmodel objects whose settings match the settings that the user has defined for a certain purpose